 Lord, help me not to be silent.

-Earlier in chapter two, God told Adam not to eat from the tree of the knowledge of good and evil.
-But when Eve receives the apple after telling Satan the wrong information, Adam could have said something.
+It's interesting in Genesis Satan used silence to perpetuate sin.
+God told Adam not to eat from the tree of the knowledge of good and evil.
+But when Eve receives the apple after telling Satan the incorrect information, Adam could have said something.
 One correction of Adam, to tell the truth, could have changed everything.
 But his silence contributed to the sin just as much as just eating the apple.
 In today's world, Christians remain silent not only in the world but also in the church.

 Pray this: